faisalazeez/KFImageViewer/README.md

 ### Page Indicator

-Page indicator can be customized using the `pageIndicator` property on ImageSlideshow.
+Page indicator can be customized using the `pageIndicator` property on KFImageViewer.
 By defualt, a plain UIPageControl is used.
 If needed, page control can be customized:

 ```swift
 let pageIndicator = UIPageControl()